-The Master of Science program curriculum consists of core courses, support courses and role courses.
+The curriculum consists of core courses, support courses and role courses.
 The core courses provide a foundation in nursing theory, research design, health policies, professional issues and concepts of advanced practice nursing.
 Support courses provide the knowledge and skills necessary for specialized advanced practice nursing.
 Additional specialization and application of theories occur in the role courses.